viam-devrel/viamcodelabs/site/viamguides/src/smart-snack-dispenser/smart-snack-dispenser.md

 1. Click the **+** icon in the left-hand menu and select **Component**.
 1. Select encoder, and find the `single` module.
 This adds the module for reading the limit switch as an encoder with a board's GPIO pins.
 Leave the default name `encoder-1` for now.
 1. Notice adding this module adds the encoder hardware component called `encoder-1`.
 The collapsible card on the right corresponds to the part listed in the left sidebar.
-1. In the new `encoder-1` panel, configure your component by updates the following attributes in the **CONFIGURE** field.
+1. In the new `encoder-1` panel, configure your component by updating the following attributes in the **CONFIGURE** field.
 This tells your encoder component to use a specific pin on a specific board (called `board-1` in the Viam app).
    - Select `board-1` from the dropdown under the "board" field.
    - Click the "Add pins" button to reveal the field for setting the encoder's interrupt pin
    - Set the "i" field to "22"